Hard to Digest Foods: Are You Ready for Some Surprises?

 Drinking alcohol can also inflame the lining of the stomach, preventing nutrients from being properly absorbed by your system.

-In addition, alcohol dehydrates the body.
+What’s more, alcohol dehydrates the body.
 This lack of proper water intake in itself can lead to constipation, discomfort and pain.
 Unfortunately, the bottoms up can make your digestive system bottom out, so pay heed.

 The list I offer here is by no means an exclusive one, but more of a sweeping guideline.
 Some of the foods to which I listed may be common knowledge, but the others not so much.
 And these are often the ones that people tend to overlook when trying to pinpoint the causes of their digestive troubles.